These gluten-free keto strawberry shortcakes are packed with protein, chia jam, and LOVE!

-These particular biscuits are not dry and crumbly.
-They are soft and sweet on the inside.
+These biscuits are soft and sweet on the inside.
 But as far as taking this particular recipe and making it savory?
 I don’t think it’s what your biscuit-loving heart would want.
 It’s a little too soft and dense.

 Try my keto drop biscuits for a savory side instead!

-For best results, I recommend baking on a silicone baking mat!
+For the best keto shortcake results, I recommend baking on a silicone baking mat!
 It’s reusable (good for the ol’ planet) and it prevents over-browning on your bottoms.

 - 1 cup Superfine Almond Flour

-- 2-3 tbsp Powdered Swerve, I use 2 for a lightly sweet biscuit
+- 2-4 tbsp Powdered Erythritol, I use 2 for a lightly sweet biscuit

 - 1 Large Egg

 - 2 tbsp Greek Yogurt, leveled off